Monday, January 8, 2024

 by Geoffrey W. Sutton & Bing AI

-The dual-process theory of cognition posits that human minds process information about the world in two ways, which are called system 1 and system 2.
+The dual-process theory of cognition posits that human minds process information about the world in two distinct ways, referred to as System 1 and System 2.

 For an excellent review of research on system 1 and system 2 thinking, see Thinking, Fast and Slow by Daniel Kahneman.